-Theatre 7/8: This is a class for 7th and 8th graders who are interested in developing basic skills in acting and theatre.
+Intro Theatre: This is a class for students who are interested in developing basic skills in acting and theatre.
 Students will learn pantomime, monologues, scenes, and playwriting, as well as a brief overview of theatre history and technical theatre.
+Students may take the course both semesters if schedules allow.
 Students may take the course both semesters if schedules allow. (.5 credit)